Dr Barbara Brooks (NCAS Scientific Service, Facilities and Training Director)

-Dr Barbara Brooks is the NCAS Scientific Services, Facilities & Training (SSF&T) Director and also acts as the centre contact (.pdf) for the National Centre for Atmospheric Science (NCAS) and the Natural Environment Research Council (NERC).
+Dr Barbara Brooks also acts as centre contact for the National Centre for Atmospheric Science (NCAS) and the Natural Environment Research Council (NERC).

-The operational day-to-day management of the facility is performed by Dr Chris Walden, Dr David Hooper and Dr Grant Forster
+The day-to-day management of the facility is performed by the Senior Management team.

-NERC has a leadership role for AMOF, described in the Role of NERC Head Office (.pdf).
+NERC, as the core funder, has a leadership role in AMOF.
+This is described in the Role of NERC Head Office.

 - Provide independent advice to AMOF, NCAS and NERC.